-We are interested in transforming the coordinates of a celestial object as given in a Celestial Reference Frame to the apparent coordinates as would be measured by a terrestrial observer.
+We are interested in transforming the coordinates of a celestial object as given in a Celestial Reference Frame to the terrestrial reference system.
 The transformation, of course, is reversible; but this direction of the transformation is most applicable in geodesy, since we want to use the given coordinates of celestial objects in our observation models (e.g., to determine the coordinates for terrestrial stations).
-The given celestial frame coordinates are mean coordinates referring to some fundamental epoch and the transformations account for precession up to the epoch of date, nutation at the epoch of date, Earth rotation, polar motion, and various systematic effects due to proper motion of the object, aberration, parallax, and refraction.
-Some other considerations are needed, as well, with respect to the new definition of the ICRS.
-The transformation is formulated in terms of an algorithm for geocentric and topocentric observers.
+The given celestial frame coordinates are mean coordinates referring to some fundamental epoch and the coordinate transformations account for precession up to the epoch of date, nutation at the epoch of date, Earth rotation, and polar motion.
+In addition, various systematic effects due to proper motion of the object, aberration, parallax, and refraction must be applied as needed.
+The new conventions are similar with slight variations that account for differences in the origin for right ascension and formulation of the precession/nutation model.
+The transformation is formulated in terms of an algorithm for geocentric observers either "equinox-based", referring to the traditional methods, or "CIO-based", referring to the new conventions.